hossamnasser938/React-Native-The-Practical-Guide-Course-Documentation/06_navigation_in_react_native_apps.md

 ```js
 icon: Icon.getmageSource(""),
 ```
 However, this also would not work.
-The reason is ` getImageSource ` is an asynchronous ` function ` that returns a ` Promise ` and a ` Promise ` can not be assigned to ` icon ` property.
+The reason is that ` getImageSource ` is an **asynchronous** ` function ` that returns a ` Promise ` and a ` Promise ` can not be assigned to ` icon ` property.
 The solution is to let this ` Promise ` resolves and then invoke the ` function ` ` createMainTabs `.
 However, a new problem appears.
 We need to fetch 2 ` icons ` for 2 tabs.
-Fortunately, ` Promise ` object has a method named ` all ` that let you pass multple ` Promises ` and provide a callback to be executed when all passed ` Promises ` are resolved.
+Fortunately, ` Promise ` object has a method named ` all ` that lets you pass multple ` Promises ` and provide a callback to be executed when all passed ` Promises ` are resolved.
 In ` createMainTabs `.
 ```js
 import { Navigation } from 'react-native-navigation';
 import Icon from 'react-native-vector-icons/Ionicons';